Skip to main content

 • Review the Marquez HTTP API used to collect Airflow DAG metadata and learn how to build your own integrations using OpenLineage.

-• Take a look at openlineage-spark integration that can be used with Airflow.
+• Take a look at the openlineage-spark integration that can be used with Airflow.

 Feedback